 This is the third chapter of our thesis.
 Here we have defined and studied two new classes of topological spaces.
-A topological space X will be called strictly pseudo-regular if for each compact set K and for every $x \in X$ with $x \notin K$ , there exists a continuous function $f: X \rightarrow [0,1]$ such that f(x) = 0 and f(K)=1.
-X will be called strictly pseudo-normal if for each pair of disjoint compact subsets $K_1, K_2$ of X, there exists a continuous function $f: X \rightarrow [0,1]$ such that $f(K_1)=0$ and $f(K_2)=1$ .
+A topological space X will be called strictly pseudo-regular if for each compact set K and for every $x \in X$ with $x \notin K$ , there exists a continuous function $f: X \to [0,1]$ such that f(x) = 0 and f(K)=1.
+X will be called strictly pseudo-normal if for each pair of disjoint compact subsets $K_1, K_2$ of X, there exists a continuous function $f: X \to [0,1]$ such that $f(K_1)=0$ and $f(K_2)=1$ .
 We have established various properties of these spaces.
 The strictly pseudo-regular spaces resemble the completely regular spaces.
 Many such properties hold for these two classes.
-For Hausdorff spaces, 'completely regular' and 'completely normal' are synonymous with 'strictly pseudo-regular' and 'strictly pseudo- normal' spaces respectively.
-For compact spaces 'strictly pseudo-regular' implies 'completely regular' and 'strictly pseudo-regular and strictly normal'.
-Every metric space is both strictly pseudo-regular and strictly pseudo-normal.
+For Hausdorff spaces, 'completely regular' and 'completely normal' are synonymous with 'strictly pseudo-regular' and 'strictly pseudo-regular' implies 'completely regular' and 'strictly pseudo-regular' implies 'completely regular' and 'strictly pseudo-regular and strictly pseudo-regular and strictly pseudo-regular and strictly pseudo-normal.

 We shall now define and study strictly pseudo-regular spaces as a generalization of completely regular spaces.